• Skip to primary navigation

 • 12 slices Cheddar cheese

-• ¾ teaspoon salt to taste
+• ¾ teaspoon salt: to taste

-• ¾ teaspoon black pepper to taste
+• ¾ teaspoon black pepper: to taste

-INSTRUCTIONS FOR MAKING THE BEST VENISON BURGERS
+INSTRUCTIONS FOR MAKING THIS EASY VENISON BURGER RECIPE

 • Cut the bacon strips in half.
 Cook them in the cast-iron skillet until done.
 Remove the bacon from the skillet, but leave the rendered bacon fat.

-• Cook the patties in the bacon fat for about five minutes per side.
-Use a meat thermometer to check for the ideal internal temperature of 145°, which is a medium-cooked burger.
+• Use a meat thermometer to check for the ideal internal temperature of 145°, which is a medium-cooked burger.

 • Time to build the burger!
 Each burger gets a two slices of cheddar cheese, two pieces of cooked bacon and a smear of aioli.
 Serve immediately!